SquirrelCorporation/SquirrelServersManager/site/about.md

 Forget the days of command line complexities.
 SSM's simplified dashboard places the full potential of Ansible and Docker at your fingertips.
 Effortlessly navigate from deployment to monitoring via clicks, not code.

 Born from a love for open source, we've crafted this toolkit to be community-backed and user-focused.
-It's the ideal pick for developers and IT teams who crave simplicity without sacrificing power.
+It's the ideal choice for developers and IT teams who crave simplicity without sacrificing power.

 Rediscover Ansible and Docker as they unite under one intuitive, open-source interface.